equinor/omnia-tutorial/presentations/endnotes.rst

       * Ways of working with Azure (SDK, CLI, ARM templates, ...)
       * Different technologies.

-    * Operations, monitoring.
+    * Operations, monitoring, billing, ...
 Also ties in with Devops

 ----